AMENDED CONSTITUTION AND BY-LAWS

 Voting on Application for Membership

-Applications for membership shall be by petition in writing and shall be referred to the Executive Board for their vote.
+Applications for membership shall be made by application to the Membership Chairman, in writing and shall be referred to the Executive Board for their vote, when validated.
 A majority of the votes cast in favor of the candidate is necessary to admit said candidate to membership.

 ARTICLE IV